 I subedited a draft of an account of the investigation of his death and that whole day.

-I remember being shown photos.
-I remember standing at the place he was killed.
-It was not difficult to work out.
 I am pretty certain I know the name of the man who struck the blow on that clearly innocent man as they let the NF through jeering their racist chants.

 I quote a quote from a friend of mine from my poetry collection Next Door on the fascist undertones of the London Borough of Sutton.